By Rev. Bryan D. Jackson

 Think things through with a time limit.
 Take five or ten minutes to concentrate on the thinking process.
 No phone, no computer (and therefore no Instagram, Facebook, LinkedIn, Snapchat, YouTube, or anything else).
 Just you and your thoughts.
 Thinking takes work.
 Try focusing on the thinking brain as opposed to the feeling brain.
 This one is a real challenge for some.
 I would never suggest that you ignore your feelings.
 In fact, you won’t be able to.
 Our feelings are automatic, being part of the autonomic nervous system.
 Your feelings will be there when you actually need them.
 Home in on what seems to be causing the confusion and brain fog and gently remind yourself that you have the skills to think through and identify what is causing so much chaos.
 This practice alone will help reduce the number of confusing episodes.
 Giving yourself a time limit will help you avoid “overthinking it.”
 Believe in the conclusion you arrive at.

 Above all else, be good to yourself if you encounter the haziness that comes with this relatively recent phenomenon.
 God’s grace is indeed sufficient, and we can count on the fog lifting in time.

-The Rev. Bryan D. Jackson is an American Baptist minister and a member of the Mount Hood Cherokees, a satellite community of the Cherokee Nation.
-He lives in Kirkland, Washington and is the author of Chattahoochee Rain: A Cherokee novella.
+Rev. Bryan D. Jackson is an American Baptist minister and a member of the Cherokee Community of Puget Sound and the Mt.
+Hood Cherokees, both satellite communities of the Cherokee Nation.
+He lives on Vashon Island, Washington and is the author of Chattahoochee Rain: A Cherokee novella.